 The Point of Return Program is an in-home tapering program that allows you to gradually lessen the amount of Sonata while also implementing the use of all-natural, calming nutraceuticals to help ease symptoms.
 We eliminate Interaction items to help make Sonata withdrawal more comfortable.
 Our physician recommended schedules allow your doctor to taper you off Sonata correctly.
-The success of our program over the past 14 years is due to our unmatched service and unique mentoring approach.
-We are the Prescription Drug Experts.
+The success of our program over the past 15 years is due to our unmatched service and unique mentoring approach.
 Sonata is dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering.
 Read program FAQs.

 Key Components of Our In-Home Program